matheuspcunha/StarWarsChronology/README.md

 - [x] Ordenação por ordem de eventos
 - [ ] Criação de ordens personalizadas

+### Author

+Matheus Cunha, matheuspcunha@gmail.com

+### License

+StarWarsChronology is available under the MIT license.
+See the LICENSE file for more info.

 ![](https://media.giphy.com/media/26mfgpNiKHawv3wDS/giphy.gif)

 **May the code be with you!**